wikimedia/mediawiki-services-mobileapps/README.md

 You can also read [the documentation](doc/).

-### Running the examples
+### Running the service

-The template is a fully-working example, so you may try it right away.
 To start the server hosting the REST API, simply run (inside the repo's directory)

 ```
 npm start